How to Get more Views on LinkedIn in 2021

 Now, when you publish your post, you will insert the link in the tool.

 The features vary from one tool to another.
-On Podawaa for example, you can choose the number of likes you will receive (based on the number of people in your groups), the type of like, the average time between each like (to which we add a random aspect to be closer to a human behavior) as well as the comments you want to receive.
+On Podawaa for example, you can choose the number of likes you will receive (based on the number of people in your groups), the type of like, the average time between each like (to which we add a random aspect to bring the engagement closer to human behavior), as well as the comments you want to receive.

 Once validated, your “engagement” will begin.